compilerai/counter/README.md

    ```
    git checkout static-persist
    ```

+You have two options: either build inside a Docker container (in which case you will not have to worry about dependency issues, etc.) or build on a your own machine which has Ubuntu-20.04 installed on it.
+In the latter case, you need to ensure that you have cloned this repository at `/home/sbansal/counter` (path of the repository).

+### Build Using Docker
 3. [Install Docker Engine](https://docs.docker.com/engine/install/) and set it up.
 Make sure you are able to run the [hello-world example](https://docs.docker.com/get-started/#test-docker-installation).
 4. Build the Docker image.
 Note that internet connectivity is required in this step.
    ```